Outside Berne’s Stade de Suisse stands a reconstructed version of the famous Longines clock that timed matches here when this was the Wankdorfstadion.

 Also in the vicinity, the Hotel Jardin is a traditional, mid-range lodging with its own restaurant.

 Bars dot the Old Town.
-Many gather on the terrace of the Leichtsinn to watch match action – inside is an intimate, two-floor contemporary space.
-Nearby, the riverside Café des Pyrénées is a revered destination, its takeover by the TaBerna gastro group giving rise to a petition – and ‘The Pyri’ regaining its name in December 2017.
+Many gather on the terrace of the Leichtsinn, a football haunt gone gastro – inside is an intimate, two-floor contemporary space.
 Round the corner, Rathausgasse is lined with bars, most only open after dark.

 At the edge of the Old Town, GOAL at Junkerngasse 1 is a football venue with a YB focus.
 ‘Die Berner Fußball Bar’ is also home to the city’s only Werder Bremen fan club.
 Swiss, Italian, German, English and Spanish top-league matches are screened in a cellar that once hosted a Louis Armstrong aftershow in 1955.